Generic Name: doxycycline (Oral route)

 Doxycycline may cause diarrhea, and in some cases it can be severe.
 It may occur 2 months or more after you stop taking this medicine.
 Do not take any medicine to treat diarrhea without first checking with your doctor.
 Diarrhea medicines may make the diarrhea worse or make it last longer.
 If you have any questions about this or if mild diarrhea continues or gets worse, check with your doctor.

 Birth control pills (containing estrogen) may not work properly while you are using doxycycline.
 To keep from getting pregnant, use other forms of birth control.
-These include condoms, diaphragms, or contraceptive foams or jellies.
+These include condoms, a diaphragm, or contraceptive foam or jelly.

 Doxycycline may cause your skin to be more sensitive to sunlight than it is normally.
 Exposure to sunlight, even for brief periods of time, may cause a skin rash, itching, redness or other discoloration of the skin, or a severe sunburn.
 When you begin taking this medicine: